A Past Unravelled

 Unfortunately, none of the depictions offer sufficient detail of the clock; however, the round clock face appears in multiple instances, allowing us to imagine the appearance of Fülek Castle’s clock based on analogies.

-Image Source: Fillek (G I h 3869) - a colourised drawing from 1680.
+The Clock Tower Image Source: Fillek (G I h 3869) - a colourised drawing from 1680.

 @ Hungarian Institute and Museum of Military History